On November 25, 2020, the Luxembourg parliament extended the rules described below until June 30, 2021.

 On September 23, 2020, the Luxembourg parliament adopted a new COVID-19-related law relating to measures on the holding of meetings in companies and other legal entities (the New Law).
 The New Law renews the temporary measures first put in place pursuant to the Grand Ducal Regulation of March 20, 2020, repealed by the law of June 20, 2020, itself superseded by the New Law.
-The New Law applies until year-end.
+The New Law now applies until June 30, 2021.

 The New Law allows for meetings of corporate bodies to take place without the physical presence of the participants, as well as for the adoption of circular board resolutions, irrespective of whether or not these measures are provided for in the articles of association of the company.
 It should ensure maximum business continuity during the pandemic, with due respect for social distancing recommendations and the continued safety of all participants.